ASTM F1980 evaluates the aging process of a product along with its package and how it impacts sterility and shelf-life.

 ASTM F1980, also a test standard titled, “Standard Guide for Accelerated Aging of Sterile Barrier Systems and Medical Devices” is a testing procedure that is used to help with the assessment of the sterile integrity of a package and product designed for medical use.
 In order to validate a product and package’s Sterile Barrier System (SBS) over the intended storage shelf life, accelerated aging is conducted to evaluate a package and product's long term usability and efficacy.
 ASTM F1980 is a specific accelerated aging test protocol set forth by ASTM International.

 ASTM F1980-21 replaced F1980-16 in December 2021.
-What changed?The revision's primary change recommends that the use of controlled humidity during accelerated aging be considered, findings documented, and used during testing if warranted.
-The need for controlled humidity should be based on the characterization data of materials used in the medical device, packaging, and the long-term storage use condition.
+What changed?The revisions' primary change recommends that the use of controlled humidity during accelerated aging be considered, findings documented, and used during testing if warranted.
+The need for controlled humidity should be based on the characterization data of materials used in the medical device, it's packaging, and the long-term storage use condition.
 While most Medical Device Manufacturers use uncontrolled or ambient relative humidity (RH) during accelerated aging, the revision recommends justification for the use of uncontrolled humidity if a controlled input is not used.
-Our 2-page summary "Accelerated Aging Q&A - ASTM F1980-21 Revision" provides more specifics on the changes.

 Purpose of ASTM F1980